SaladTechnologies/mds/demo-app1/README.md

 It consists of two parts:

-1. The image - The application to be run on SaladCloud (or local), which includes both the Kelpie worker (executable) and the application code.
+(1)The image - The application to be run on SaladCloud (or local), which includes both the Kelpie worker (executable) and the application code.

-The Kelpie worker retrieves jobs from the Kelpie platfrom (a cloud service), runs the code and manages data synchronization using AWS S3 API.
+The Kelpie worker retrieves jobs — such as calculating the sum of the series from start to end — from the Kelpie platfrom (a cloud service), runs the code and manages data synchronization using AWS S3 API, and returns the job results to the Kelpie platfrom.

-The code calculates the sum of the series from start to end, which could take long time (a few hours or days) and may be interrupted during the job execution.
+The code calculates the sum of the series, which could take long time (a few hours or days) and may be interrupted during the job execution.
 So, it saves the current state at specific intervals (configurable) to ensure progress is preserved.
 When a node is down and another node takes the unfinished job, the code needs to resume the previous state and continue the execution.

-https://github.com/SaladTechnologies/mds/blob/main/reference%20desgin.png
+Here is the referrence desgin for the application: https://github.com/SaladTechnologies/mds/blob/main/reference%20desgin.png

 For testing, you can run this image locally while still utilizing the Kelpie platform.